World Championship Snooker 2003 (video game)

-World Championship Snooker 2003 is a sports video game developed by Blade Interactive and published by Codemasters for PlayStation 2, Xbox and Microsoft Windows.
+World Championship Snooker 2003 is a sports video game developed by Blade Interactive and published by Codemasters for PlayStation 2, Xbox, and Windows.

 Overview

 In comparison to earlier titles, the game is not only snooker-specific.
 It also allows players to play eight-ball and nine-ball pool, as well as a number of minigames including Trick Shot, In My Pocket, and Against The Clock.

 The game was also released with a version specifically designed to play in English pubs and bars.
 The game features commentary from both Dennis Taylor and (for the first time) John Virgo.
 John Virgo also lends his name to the unlockable trick shot mode, similar to the one seen in the snooker-based TV gameshow Big Break.

 Reception

 World Championship Snooker 2003 received "mixed or average" and "generally positive" reviews, according to review aggregator GameRankings.
 Thunderbolt Games scored the game very highly, at 90%, calling it the "game of the highest standard."